 A drawdown is normally calculated as the distance from the highest value of your account to next lowest point.
 (We’ll explain this a little bit more in a following lesson.
 For now, pay attention in class!)

-Each foreign currency trader must decide how big of a drawdown he or she can accept in order to hit their profit target goals.
+Each forex trader must decide how big of a drawdown he or she can accept in order to hit their profit target goals.

 You will also have to take into consideration how much time you can dedicate to trading.
 If you can’t dedicate a significant amount of time working on your system, reading up on the markets and learning new trading techniques, recording/reviewing your journal, then we can guarantee you that you will have a difficult time hitting your goals.